by Mats Tunehag

 Some seasoned BAMers explored how they could change the situation.
 In communication and collaboration with the villagers they started an adventure tourism company with village home-stays.
 To make a long story short: this new economic opportunity transformed the village, and its families, for the good.
 Jobs with dignity were created and no more young children from this village have since been sold into slavery.

 This is more than a sweet, and true, story from Nepal.
 This is an example of a growing number of companies that fight human trafficking through business.
 They are dealing with root causes to modern day slavery and they are tackling the systemic issues underpinning today’s evil – and highly profitable – slavery business.

 In the 1700’s the slave trade was widely accepted and legal.
 It was, in fact, a backbone of the economy of the British Empire.
-It was a big, organized and transnational business.
+It was a big, organised and transnational business.

 William Wilberforce and the Clapham group decided to fight this evil trade.
-They chose to attack the systemic issue – the legality of slave trade and slavery.
-To that end they organized a decades long campaign focusing on justice, aiming at a root cause.
-They worked politically to change unjust and ungodly laws that permitted the dehumanizing trade.
+They chose to attack the systemic issue – the legality of the slave trade and slavery.
+To that end they organised a decades long campaign focusing on justice, aiming at a root cause.
+They worked politically to change unjust and ungodly laws that permitted that dehumanising trade.
+Read more